hiteshsagar/hiteshsagar/README.md

 # Hi there! 👋 I'm Hitesh Sagar

 Welcome to my GitHub profile!
-I'm a Software DevOps Engineer with a passion for Artificial Intelligence and Full Stack Development.
+I'm a Software DevOps Engineer with a passion for Artificial Intelligence, Machine Intelligence, and Full Stack Development.
 Currently, I'm exploring the fascinating realms of AI architecture and Big Data Analytics.
 Here's a glimpse of what I'm up to:

 ## 🚀 previously Worked On

-- Exploring the world of AI at [All Nature Things](#), a Singapore-based AI/ML startup.
+- Exploring the world of AI at [All Nature Things](https://www.getnaturethings.com/), a Singapore-based AI/ML startup.
 - Crafting intelligent solutions for the medical field at [AIIMS](#), where I've provided end-to-end software services for various research projects.

-## 🌱 Currently Learning
+## 🎓 Education

+- **Bachelor of Engineering in Information Technology**
+  Osmania University
+  *July 2012 - June 2016*

+- **Ontario College Graduate Certificates**
-- Pursuing an Ontario College Graduate Certificate in **Artificial Intelligence - Architecture, Design, and Implementation** (AIDI).
+  - **Artificial Intelligence - Architecture, Design, and Implementation (AIDI)**
+    Georgian College
+    *Completion Date: December 2022*

-- Delving into the intricacies of **Big Data Analytics** through a graduate program (BDAT).
+  - **Big Data Analytics (BDAT)**
+    Georgian College
+    *Completion Date: December 2023*

 ## 👯 Looking to Collaborate On